46+ Hotel Horror Movies

 Bug (2006)

 Ashley Judd and Michael Shannon star in Bug (2006), a psychological horror film that can really get under your skin.
-Judd play Agnes, a waitress living in a run-down motel room suffering from alcoholism as a result of trauma.
+Judd plays Agnes, a waitress living in a run-down motel room suffering from alcoholism as a result of trauma.
 Agnes meets a drifter named Peter (Shannon) who claims he is being watched by the government and the pair form a bond that only increases each other’s paranoia and belief in bizarre conspiracies (including that the government infested Agnes’ motel room with bugs as part of an experiment).

 1408 (2007)